Darkwing (novel): Reception

 Darkwing is a Junior Library Guild book.
 It was well received by critics, including starred reviews from Booklist and Kirkus Reviews.

-Booklist's Michael Cart called the novel "richly plotted" and "fast-paced" and highlighted how "Oppel writes with keen insight and empathy about the condition of being other".
+Booklists Michael Cart called the novel "richly plotted" and "fast-paced" and highlighted how "Oppel writes with keen insight and empathy about the condition of being other".
 Eric Norton, writing on behalf of School Library Journal, also pointed out Oppel's "celebration of difference".
 Although conceding that the novel is "sometimes too heavily anthropomorphized", Cart concluded that the novel provides "captivating reading from beginning to end".

 Kirkus Reviews highlighted the novel's "rich sensory details [that] bring to life the Paleocene epoch of 65 million years ago", as well the "lively prose and sheer imagination".
 Norton expanded on this sentiment, writing that Oppel provides "a wonderful imagining of a pivotal moment in evolution".

 Kirkus Reviews and VOYA included Darkwing on their lists of the best books of 2007.
-It was also a finalist for the 2008 TD Canadian Children’s Literature Award.
+It was also a finalist for the 2008 TD Canadian Children's Literature Award, and won the 2008 Ruth & Sylvia Schwartz Children's Book Award for Young Adult/Middle Grade Novel.